gcarbo01/db-schema-design-guidelines/README.md

 # Event message - metadata
 ## Category
 ## Description
-This applies to systems that adopt Event Driven Design and must standardize event metadata.
+This applies to systems that adopt Event Driven Design and must standardize event metadata.<br>
 <br>
 ***EventId***<br>
 Unique identifier.
 It is a unique identifier of an event in an ecosystem. <br>